Davy-Dray/College-Management/README.md

 Usage

-The project provides REST APIs for performing various operations such as user authentication and data management for a college,where necessary informations like student's grades,teachers's salaries are been managed You can use a tool such as Postman to interact with the APIs.
+The project provides REST APIs for performing various operations such as user authentication and data management for a college,where necessary informations like student's grades,teachers's salaries are been managed.
+You can use a tool such as Postman to interact with the APIs.

-Contribution

-If you wish to contribute to this project, you can fork the repository, make your changes, and then submit a pull request.
-Before making any changes, please discuss them with the repository maintainers.

-License

-This project is licensed under the MIT License.
+Project is still on the go.
+Will add unit and integration test.

 Conclusion